G/FORE Shelby Quilted Jacket Review

 As per the brand’s instructions, I machine washed it on delicate with cold water and like colours.
 It can be left to dry and should not be ironed.

-If you're looking for a garment offering more complete protection from the elements, be sure to check out the best waterproof jackets.
+If you're looking for a garment offering more complete protection from the elements, be sure to check out the best waterproof jackets

-Mike has been a journalist all his working life, starting out as a football writer with Goal magazine in the 1990s before moving into men’s and women’s lifestyle magazines including Men's Health, In 2003 he joined Golf Monthly and in 2006 he became only the eighth editor in Golf Monthly’s 100-plus year history overseeing the brand until July 2023.
-His two main passions in golf are courses, having played over 400 courses worldwide, and shoes; he owns over 40 pairs.
+Mike has been a journalist all his working life, starting out as a football writer with Goal magazine in the 1990s before moving into men’s and women’s lifestyle magazines including Men's Health, In 2003 he joined Golf Monthly and in 2006 he became only the eighth editor in Golf Monthly’s 100-plus year history leading the brand until July 2023.
+He is now Content Director overseeing Golf Monthly and two other iconic sports brands, FourFourTwo and Rugby World.

 Mike’s handicap index hovers at around 10 and he is a member of four golf clubs: Hartley Wintney, Royal Liverpool, Royal North Devon and the Royal & Ancient Golf Club of St Andrews.